 and also with regional countries like Pakistan, India,

 The College confers Fellowship and Membership awards.

-Fellowship is awarded in three ways: Fellowship through
+Fellowship is awarded in two ways: Fellowship through

 Memberships are awarded on passing a prescribed